Contents

 Alternative sources

-It is also possible to install mldev from a test PyPI repostory
+It is also possible to install mldev from a PyPI repostory

 Configuration files